mdsojibcsr/Web-Application-Security/README.md

   ### Module 12 - Legal and Ethical Considerations
   * Laws and regulations regarding web application security (e.g., GDPR, CCPA)
   * Ethical hacking and responsible disclosure practices
+# Introduction to Web Application Security
+Web application security is a branch of information security that specifically deals with the security of websites, web applications and web services.
+It is designed to ensure that these applications are protected from unauthorized access, modification or destruction.
+Web application security is important because it can protect web applications from various types of threats.